 (6) Anyone who has no respect for the teachings (of voidness), which the Able Sage (Buddha) has said (once realized will bring) an increase (of your positive force) up to liberation, clearly has no intelligence.

-(7) (You might say,) “I shall pass beyond sorrow (with nirvana),” but, without seeing void (phenomena) to be devoid (of true existence), the Thusly Gone (Buddha) has said that you can’t pass beyond sorrow with a distorted view.
+(7) (You might say,) “I shall pass beyond sorrow (with nirvana),” but, without seeing void (phenomena) to be devoid (of true existence), the Thusly Gone (Buddha) has said that you cannot pass beyond sorrow with a distorted view.

-(8) It’s from (the Buddha’s scriptures), from which teachings derive on the (samsaric) world, that (you get) the discussions about (how you) enter (it because of unawareness); and it’s from (the Buddha’s scriptures), from which the explications of deepest (voidness) derive, that (you get) the discussions about (how to) turn away (from it).
+(8) It’s from (the Buddha’s scriptures), from which the teachings derive on the (samsaric) world, that (you get) the discussions about (how you) enter (it because of unawareness); and it’s from (the Buddha’s scriptures), from which the explications of deepest (voidness) derive, that (you get) the discussions about (how to) turn away (from it).

 (9) If you are brought to generate fear by thinking, “(If things were devoid of true existence) everything would be (totally) nonexistent, and so what is the use (to make effort to gain liberation)?”
 Well, if actions (actually) had truly established existence, (realization of) this teaching (of voidness) could not bring the action about of reversing (samsara).

-(10) If you have attachment to your own position (of voidness) and dislike for the other position (of true existence), you’ll be unable to pass beyond sorrow (to nirvana.
+(10) If you have attachment to your own position (of voidness) and dislike for the other position (of truly estabished existence), you’ll be unable to pass beyond sorrow (to nirvana.
 This is because) peace will not come to those who act with (grasping for a truly existent) duality (of what’s to be accepted and what’s to be rejected).

 (11) (When you realize) that there are no (truly existent actions) to do, you pass beyond sorrow (into nirvana), but by doing (actions you think are truly existent), you become reborn (in samsara) over and again.
 Therefore, as it’s no tax to your mind, the state beyond sorrow is easy to attain, which is not the case with the other alternative.